Antique wall lamp with three light points

 Description

-Ancient wall sconce with three light points.
-Crafted from wrought iron with turned walnut elements; features three E14 candles (max.
+Ancient sconce with three light points.
+An antique sconce made from wrought iron construction with turned walnut elements; features three E14 candles (max.
 180 watts).
 In good technical condition.

-Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-There is currently a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
+Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo styles of Classicism, Renaissance, and Baroque.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to radiate glamour and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese "barocco"—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style has influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and bulky, often using brown stains, moldings, sturdy bases, and relief decorations.
-These products were quite distinctive but also opened new possibilities, such as in the construction of cabinets or broadly speaking, chest furniture.
-During this period, there was also an interest in mythology and antiquity, leading to supports and legs shaped like animals.
+Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-The key aspect of prestigious antique furniture is originality.
+The most important aspect of prestigious antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have access to art appraisers, historians, and experts from around the world.
+We also offer access to art appraisers, historians, and experts from around the world.

 Attributes / Details